 Unlike Django or Flask, FastAPI does not have a built-in development server.
 So, we'll use Uvicorn, an ASGI server, to serve up FastAPI.

 New to ASGI?
-Read through the excellent Introduction to ASGI: Emergence of an Async Python Web Ecosystem blog post.
+Read through the excellent Introduction to ASGI: Emergence of an Async Python Web Ecosystem article.

 Add FastAPI and Uvicorn to the requirements file: